ValidMind for validation 3 — Developing a potential challenger

 Key insights:

-• Test outcome is pass: The reported pass/fail status is "Pass," consistent with the observed relationship between the score and threshold.
+• Test outcome is pass: The reported pass/fail status is Pass, indicating the model met the predefined acceptance criterion for this test.

 Tables